siakaramalegos/sia.codes-eleventy/src/posts/itsiest-bitsiest-eleventy-tutorial.md

 I like to talk and write about Eleventy a LOT.
 I always run into this problem of having to introduce Eleventy to people not familiar with it in a short way.
 So, I wrote up this miniature demo to give people a flavor of Eleventy without overwhelming them with all the details.
 If you like it as much as I do, maybe it will inspire you to learn more!

 The code for this repo can be found on [Github](https://github.com/siakaramalegos/eleventy-demo).
-This article will show you how to:
+This article is meant for people new to Eleventy and will show you how to:

 1. Start up the most minimal Eleventy project with one page (the `main` branch)
 2. Add a layout and styles (the `2-layout-styles` branch)